AUGSpeed/HRE-Repository/README.md

 * **Setup**:
 Make sure `Game` is set to `Fallout 4`.
 `Game Path` should be set to whatever directory your game is in, ending with `Steam/steamapps/common/Fallout 4`.
-`Mod Organizer` should be set to your `F4EEInstall` directory, wherever that is.
+`Mod Organizer` should be set to your `HREInstall` directory, wherever that is.
 `INI Path` should be set to `ModOrganizer > HRE 2.0 Beta` OR `ModOrganizer > HRE 2.0 Quality Beta`.
 * **Basic**:
 Here, set your screen's resolution is set properly, and also set your graphical preset.
 I recommend using BethINI's High preset (I used to recommend Ultra, but it really just hurts performance).